OpenGlobalMind/rel8-wiki/SenseDo One Issue in Depth.md

 # SenseDo One Issue in Depth

+*To explore what sensemaking looks like, in pages, maps and drawings, as well as how the sensemaking process itself works.*

 [[Open Global Mind]] focuses on [[multiplayer sensemaking]].
 We've done a lot of talking, some collaborating and some coding, but some participants are (rightly) impatient to get more done.
 So we coined [[SenseDoing]].

 This project is to SenseDo one topic, in depth, adding it to [[The Big Fungus]].